Sanding Belts

 You need to apply primer to a car before painting it.
 There are several different coats that may have to be used, depending on how you start out.

-If you’re working with bare metal, you’ll need epoxy or etching primer to scuff the surface for filler primer or surfacer, which is a thicker primer applied to fill chips or sending scratches (but not dents).
+If you’re working with bare metal, you’ll need epoxy or etching primer to scuff the surface for filler primer or surfacer, which is a thicker primer applied to fill chips or scratches (but not dents).
 Once applied, block sand the entire surface of the vehicle, prime it again, and block sand it again.

-Sealer is the last surface coating you apply before its time to paint.
+Sealer is the last surface coating you apply before it's time to paint.
 It effectively seals all the primer and provides a smooth and uniform canvas for the paint.

-Pro Tip:Make sure that the primers you use are compatible with the final paint color.
+Pro Tip: Make sure that the primers you use are compatible with the final paint color.
 You should also work with only one brand.
-If you switch brands, or even series of paints within one brand, you can get compatibility issues that lead to paint checking, peeling off, and other problems.
+If you switch brands or even series of paints within one brand, you can get compatibility issues that lead to paint checking, peeling off, and other problems.

 Step Seven: Apply Masking